marcel-dempers/docker-development-youtube-series/course/content/source-control/git/README.md

 ## Merging Branches

 To merge branches, we need to make sure we have both branches.
-In our case, we do have `master` and the `skills` branch.
+In our case, we do have a `master` and the `skills` branch.

-Now for interest sake, let's checkout master.
+Now for interest's sake, let's checkout master.
 Notice when we `cat home.html` to see the content, the content still has our old skill. </br>
 This is because our changes are on the `skills` branch </br>

 To merge our `skills` branch into `master` we need to be on the `master` branch.